-As an exempt market dealer with clientele in several provinces, I have witnessed how the absence of the Offering Memorandum exemption in Ontario has stymied Canada's largest capital market.
+As an Ontario-based exempt market dealer with clientele across the country, I have witnessed how the absence of the Offering Memorandum exemption in Ontario has stymied Canada's largest capital market.
 The increasingly isolated, hyper-regulatory atmosphere in Ontario threatens the competitiveness and prosperity of the province itself.
 Small businesses (issuers) and Exempt Market Dealers have a much smaller pool - an estimated mere two percent of Ontario's population - from which to attract crucial capital.
 At the same time, residents of Ontario have far fewer options to grow and diversify their assets beyond the options provided by the banks.